Why Do Some Foods Cause Bad Breath?

 Tuna and Other Fish

 Tuna and other fish are filling, high in protein, and delicious!
-However, tuna and other canned fish have a specific "fishy" odor.
-According to the American Society of Nutrition, trimethylamine (TMA) causes this odor that can stick around long after your meal.
+However, they do have a strong "fishy" odor that can linger on your breath long after your meal.
+According to the American Society of Nutrition, the chemical responsible for this smell is called trimethylamine (TMA).

-Tip: Splash lemon or vinegar onto fish before eating.
+Tip: Splash lemon juice or vinegar onto fish before eating.
 Acidic ingredients can help TMA bind to water, reducing its potency.
-Or, chew some sugar-free gum and brushing your teeth after eating may also help with the odor.
+Chewing some sugar-free gum may also help with the odor.

 Remember, a proper oral care routine can help your breath smell fresh, even if you indulge in these aromatic foods and beverages.
-Brushing your teeth at least twice a day or after meals will help remove food debris and bacteria.
-Cleaning between your teeth with floss, water flossers, or interdental brushes and rinsing with a mouthwash or antiseptic mouthrinse also help ensure you have fresh breath.
-Further, you can eat foods that fight bad breath.
-According to the University of Michigan, eating a low-fat diet with lots of fruits and vegetables can help you breathe easy.
+Brushing your teeth at least twice a day will help remove food debris and bacteria that cause bad breath.
+Cleaning between your teeth with floss, water flossers, or interdental brushes will also capture any odor-causing bacteria hiding between the teeth.
+Adding a mouthwash or antiseptic mouthrinse to your routine can also help keep your breath fresh.
+And finally, you can check out our in-depth article about the best foods, drinks and other natural remedies to fight bad breath.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.